oscardegroot/ros_tools/README.md

 ---

+## Debugging
+This package provides two useful commands for debugging.

+`ROSTOOLS_HOOK` prints the line and file where it is in the terminal and can be clicked in `VSCode`. `ROSTOOLS_ASSERT` prints its line and file when the assert fails.

 ## Profiling
 Profiling output is stored in the package that is selected in its initialization (see the example).
 To view the output, open chrome and go to `chrome://tracing/`.
 Click load in the top left and navigate and select `<your_package>/profiler.json`.